Rockin' Heaven: Plot

 First year high school girl Sawa Konishi transfers to Amabane High School, a former all-boys school who has begun accepting female students.
-Throughout the day, Sawa learns that most of the boys in the school don't listen to the teachers, following the lead of Ran Matsuyuki, the son of the school's chairman.
+Throughout the day, Sawa learns that most of the boys in the school do not listen to the teachers, following the lead of Ran Matsuyuki, the son of the school's chairman.
 After confronting Ran, Sawa is bullied by the boys, but her unwavering courage and defiance causes her to gain respect from Ran and the rest of the boys, and they eventually become friends.